ashanlokuge/cold-email--next-js-/CAMPAIGN-TRACKING.md

 ### Manual Testing Checklist
 - [ ] Create a campaign and verify it appears in history
-- [ ] Pause a campaign and check status updates
+- [ ] Stop a campaign and check status updates
-- [ ] Resume a campaign and verify status
-- [ ] Stop a campaign and check endTime is set
 - [ ] View campaign details and verify email logs
 - [ ] Test filters (All/Active/Completed)
 - [ ] Test with multiple users to verify isolation